ADD CONDITION

 Warnings and Precautions

 Sore Throat Warnings Severe or persistent sore throat, especially if accompanied by fever, headache, rash, swelling, nausea, or vomiting, may indicate a serious condition.
-If sore throat symptoms persist for more than 2 days, consult a doctor promptly.
+If sore throat persists for more than 2 days, consult a doctor promptly.
 If sore mouth symptoms do not improve within 7 days, see a dentist or doctor.
+These symptoms may be serious.

-Cough Warnings Cough that persists for more than 7 days, tends to recur, or is accompanied by fever, rash, or persistent headache should prompt a consultation with a doctor, as these may be signs of a serious condition.
+Cough Warnings Consult a doctor if cough persists for more than 7 days, tends to recur, or is accompanied by fever, rash, or persistent headache.
+These could be signs of a serious condition.

 General Precautions